curl/everything-curl/libcurl-http-responses.md

 ## About HTTP response code "errors"

-While the response code numbers can include numbers using which the server signals that there was some sort of error (in the 4xx and 5xx ranges) while proceessing the request, it is important to understand that libcurl will not return an error because of that.
+While the response code numbers can include numbers (in the 4xx and 5xx ranges) which the server uses to signal that there was an error processing the request, it is important to realize that this will not cause libcurl to return an error.

-when libcurl is asked to perform a HTTP transfer it will return error if that HTTP transfer fails in any way, and getting for example a 404 back is not a problem for libcurl.
+When libcurl is asked to perform a HTTP transfer it will return an error if that HTTP transfer fails.
+However, getting a HTTP 404 or the like back is not a problem for libcurl.
 It is not a HTTP transfer error.
-A user can very well be writing a client for trying out a servers way to return HTTP responses or similar.
+A user might very well be writing a client for testing a server's HTTP responses.

-If you insist on wanting to treating HTTP response codes from 400 and up to be errors, libcurl offers the `CURLOPT_FAILONERROR` option that if set instructs curl to return `CURLE_HTTP_RETURNED_ERROR` then.
+If you insist on curl treating HTTP response codes from 400 and up as errors, libcurl offers the `CURLOPT_FAILONERROR` option that if set instructs curl to return `CURLE_HTTP_RETURNED_ERROR` in this case.
 It will then return error as soon as possible and not deliver the response body.